 This calming supplement contains L-Theanine, a calming agent that helps pets relax.
 And it contains Thiamine to help reduce muscle spasms and mental confusion.

-If your pet gets particularly antsy and stressed out in in the hustle and bustle of the holiday season, a supplement like this can help calm their nerves.
+When your pet gets particularly antsy and stressed out in in the hustle and bustle of the holiday season, a supplement like this can help calm their nerves.

 To Wrap It Up